What does Errors and Omissions Insurance Cover?

 - Claims history

 There isn't a one-size-fits-all business insurance policy.
 Every business comes with its own unique risk factors.
-The cost can be anywhere from $500 to $1,000 annually per person, with an average of around $700 (depending on the insurance company).
-The cost varies but one thing is certain—the cost of not having professional liability insurance in place can be overwhelming.
+The insurance cost can be anywhere from $500 to $1,000 annually per person, with an average of around $700 (depending on the insurance company).
+The cost varies but one thing is certain—the cost of not having errors and omissions insurance in place can be overwhelming.
 Make sure you speak with a licensed agent to help you determine if you need this coverage.

 Get a Free Errors and Omissions Insurance Quote